IceHe/lib/mac/initialize.md

 - **KISS: Keep It Simple and Stupid** ( 简单原则 )

-    Focus on the process and omit the unnecessary descriptions
+    Focus on the process and omit the unnecessary descriptions.

     _e.g., apps' introductions & usages_
     _/ software technology / developer knowledge …_

 - **OOTB: Out Of The Box** ( 开箱即用 )

-    Try to minimize the modification of the initial settings
+    Try to minimize the modification of the initial settings.

 **For your reference** ( 仅供参考 )

-- Assume that you are an experienced Mac user and a software developer
+- Assume that you are an experienced Mac user and a software developer.

 ## Install or Restore macOS